-Compact plant.
-Cash Machine is an early hybrid zucchini.
-The upright plants with a semi-open habit results in easy picking.
-Produces large quantities of 7-8" medium-dark green fruit with light flecking.
-Excellent disease resistance.
-Matures in 45 days.
+Cash Machine is an early hybrid compact upright plant with a semi-open habit resulting in easy picking.
+They produce large quantities of 7-8" medium-dark green fruit with light flecking.
+The excellent disease package any early maturing of 40-45 days 40-45 days delivers high yields.
 Approx. 15 seeds/pkg.

 Plant after all danger of frost has past or when the soil has warmed to 21-27 degrees C as seed will not germinate in cool soil.
 Can be started indoors 3-4 weeks ahead of last frost date.
 Sow 1 seed into jiffy pots, and transplant out after all risk of frost has passed.
 For early direct plantings, use floating row covers to raise soil temperature, increase early growth and protect tender plants from wind injury.
 Sow summer squash 1 inch deep, 6 inches apart, thinning to 12 inches apart in rows 36-48 inches apart.
 Sow winter or vining squash similarly, using a spacing of 24-36 inches between plants with 48-60 inches row spacing.

 Full sun and soil pH of 5.5-6.5.
 Moderate feeders; mix plenty of organic matter into soil as squash prefers a rich loamy soil of good fertility and moisture retention.
 Even and sufficient soil moisture is essential.
 Benefits from mild feedings with a fertilizer high in phosphorous to initiate fruit formation.